Aridaman-singh/eCommerce/README.md

 * **Add to Cart:**
     * Seamlessly add products to the cart directly from the product list.
     * Visual feedback ("Adding...", "Added!") on the button.
-    * Automatically updates cart count (via event dispatch).
+    * Automatically updates cart display (via event dispatch).
 * **Shopping Cart View:**
     * Display all items currently in the user's cart, including product details (image, name, price) and **quantity**.
     * Buttons (`+` and `-`) to easily increment or decrement product quantities directly within the cart.